-- (b) to prevent any contracting party from taking any action which it considers necessary for the protection of its essential security interests - (i) relating to fissionable materials or the materials from which they are derived; - (ii) relating to the traffic in arms, ammunition and implements of war and to such traffic in other goods and materials as is carried on directly or indirectly for the purpose of supplying a military establishment; - (iii) taken in time of war or other emergency in international relations.
+- (b) to prevent any contracting party from taking any action which it considers necessary for the protection of its essential security interests - (i) relating to fissionable materials or the materials from which they are derived;

 &lt;sup>20 The New Shorter Oxford English Dictionary, 4th edn, L. Brown (ed.)
 (Clarendon Press, 1993), at 1393 (US-22).